diaoquesang/Paper-List-for-Medical-Anomaly-Detection/README.md

 - *[[AAAI 2025]](https://arxiv.org/pdf/2412.17297) **Revisiting Multimodal Fusion for 3D Anomaly Detection from an Architectural Perspective**

   *Long, Kaifang and Xie, Guoyang and Ma, Lianbo and Liu, Jiaqi and Lu, Zhichao*

+- *[[IF 2025]](https://www.sciencedirect.com/science/article/pii/S1566253524004093) **Adapting the Segment Anything Model for Multi-Modal Retinal Anomaly Detection and Localization**

+  *Li, Jingtao and Chen, Ting and Wang, Xinyu and Zhong, Yanfei and Xiao, Xuan*

 ## 🕖 7.
 Vision Language Models

 - [[CVPR 2024]](https://arxiv.org/abs/2403.12570) **MAdapting Visual-Language Models for Generalizable Anomaly Detection in Medical Images**